Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 • Amazon EC2 Reserved Instances (RIs) provide a significant discount (up to 75%) compared to On-Demand instance pricing in exchange for a commitment to use the Instance for a one or three-year term.

-• RIs can provide a capacity reservation, offering peace of mind that you can access EC2 compute capacity when needed.
+• RIs can provide a capacity reservation, offering peace of mind that can access EC2 compute capacity when needed.

 • They are best suited for applications with steady state or predictable usage and can lead to substantial cost savings over time.